 Traditional open spine surgery typically entails the following:

 - A surgeon makes a 5 to 6 inch incision through the muscles and other soft tissues in the neck or back (or sometimes through the throat or abdomen, depending on where the problem is)

 - After accessing the targeted part of the spine through the incision, a surgeon can remove tissue or bone matter that is pressing on nerve roots or the spinal cord

 - If a significant amount of bone is removed from the spine during surgery, open spinal fusion also may be performed

 - Traditional open spinal fusion involves the removal of an intervertebral disc, followed by bone grafts being inserted into the empty disc space

 - Screws, rods and wire are implanted to hold two vertebrae together, with the ultimate goal of stabilizing the spine

 Following traditional open back surgery, there is usually a lengthy recovery period, sometimes lasting up to a year.
 If you have been diagnosed with severe spinal stenosis and you want relief from your pain, you may not have to undergo traditional open back surgery and endure this recovery period.
 Laser Spine Institute offers effective, minimally invasive procedures that are performed on an outpatient basis.
 For more information about our minimally invasive procedures, contact Laser Spine Institute today.
-We will gladly evaluate your MRI or CT scan for free to determine if our procedures are right for you.
+We will gladly evaluate your MRI or CT scan to determine if our procedures are right for you.